sandialabs/seacas/packages/seacas/applications/zellij/Zellij.md

   * The integer size of the output mesh can be specified using the `-32` or `-64` options.
   * The `-64` option is the default.

 It is most efficient if the format and integer size of the input mesh matches the output mesh.
 The format of the input meshes can be converted using the `io_shell` application with the `-netcdf4` and `-64` or `-32` options.
+The format and integer size of a mesh can be queried using the `exo_format` application.

 For illustration, here is the execution time for several runs with different format and integer size.
 In all cases, the input and output mesh sizes are the same: